aevyrie/bevy_mod_picking/README.md

 ![](https://img.shields.io/github/workflow/status/aevyrie/bevy_mod_picking/Continuous%20integration)

 This is a 3D mouse picking plugin for [Bevy](https://github.com/bevyengine/bevy).
 The plugin will cast a ray into the scene and check for intersection against all meshes tagged with the `PickableMesh` component.
-The built-in cursor events, highlighting, selection state, and debug cursor are opt-in.
+The built-in mouse events, highlighting, selection state, and debug cursor are opt-in.

 **Expect Breaking Changes in `master` - Contributions Welcome**